lunqwe/todo-google-auth/README.md

 The project implements the Todo management system.
 Also there is an ability to login using Google authentication.

+## Project Description

+My project implements a todo task management system.
+Here you can do CRUD operations with todos.
+The key feature of this project is my own realization of JWT.
+The reason is that django_allauth didn`t provide some flexibility I needed for this project.
+Authentication system has been implemented using JWT + dj_rest_auth, and an authentication system through Google has also been implemented using its API.

 ## Instructions (to launch using Docker)